winding machine application - Energy Storage

 Back panel sockets and switches of winding machine

-• Transducer switch: selects the correct sensor type (e.g., JG = 7PA, JGC = 7NA).
-Wrong selection means the counter won’t work.
+• Transducer switch: matches the correct sensor type(e.g., JG = 7PA, JGC = 7NA). an incorrect setting will prevent the counter from working.

 Programming the Controller interface with display keys